MiWCryptoCurrencyMinerAgent/MA-DebianLiveConf/readme.txt

-Readme.txt for MinerAgent 1.3
+﻿Readme.txt for MinerAgent 1.4
-A small linux live system for mining CryptoCurrency
+A small linux live system for mining CryptoCurrency Primecoin Protoshares Datacoin
 By MiW <MiWMiner4gent@outlook.com>
-Based on Debian Live sid, with miners from xolokram and jh/tandyuk/PimenovAlexander
+Based on Debian Live sid, with miners from xolokram and jh/tandyuk/PimenovAlexander/Aero/clintar

 Insert into computer, or connect .iso to remote access console.
 Boot from disk or iso.
 Please change your password!

-use primeminer, jhprimeminer, ptsminer or jhprotominer with your payout address or pool account
+use primeminer, jhprimeminer, jhprimeminer-aero, ptsminer or jhprotominer with your payout address or pool account

 You can access your server with ssh and remotely execute the mining command.
 Fail2ban will block any attempts to brute-force the ssh password.
 All miner binaries are signed.

+* New Features!
+* jhPrimeminer-Aero for linux by clintar
+* DHCP autoconfiguration

+=DCHP Autoconfiguration=
+MinerAgent will request the vendor id "MinerAgent" (DHCP Code 60) from DCHP when requesting a lease.
+You can supply three parameters to the the system as a DHCP Vendor Scope option.
+Sample ISC DHCP configuration: option MinerAgent.miner-binary code 1 = string;
+option MinerAgent.miner-options code 2 = string;
+option MinerAgent.automine-enabled code 3 = string;
+In Microsoft DHCP Server you can 'define a Vendor Class' of MinerAgent with ID MinerAgent.
+Once defined, set 'Predefined Options and Values'; Options class MinerAgent and add the three options above value examples: 001 miner-binary = primeminer; 002 miner-options = -pooluser=abc -poolip=X.X.X.X; 003 automine-enabled = 1;

 =Message of the Day=
-==- Welcome to Miner Agent version 1.3 By MiW <MiWMiner4gent@outlook.com>=--
+==- Welcome to Miner Agent version 1.4 By MiW <MiWMiner4gent@outlook.com>=--
 | PrimeMiner/PTSMiner by Xolokram: https://github.com/thbaumbach/ | OS by Debian Linux
 | Live Build/Config tools by http://live.debian.net/ | jhPrimeminer and jhProtominer by jh et al
+# Now with DHCP Automining support.
+Configure with vendor "MinerAgent" in DHCP to pull miner command line
 [!]
 1. Pls change password with 'passwd'.
 Default pwd: "mineallthecoins".
 [¥] 2.
 Your account, user, has sudo rights; you can execute as root with "sudo" [®] 3.
 IP: you can find the ip of the host with "sudo ifconfig"